Fine-Tuning Llama 3: Enhancing Accuracy in Medical Q&A With LLMs

 With the LLM Backend connected, we can use Llama 3 to propose answers to the question, and evaluate how the answer compares to the existing labeled answer.
 With a brief review of the existing dataset, we can already see that it has some issues that we would like to improve.
 For example, this Q&A pair is either missing context or is entirely wrong.

-We can leverage the ML backend to make predictions using our existing model, but we should keep in mind that even if the model sounds confident, we should have domain experts review it for correctness.
+We can leverage the ML backend to make predictions using our existing model, but we should keep in mind that even if the model seems confident, we should have domain experts review it for correctness.

 Fine-tuning of Llama 3